Botspot/pi-apps/README.md

 # Pi-Apps   ![logo](https://github.com/Botspot/pi-apps/blob/master/icons/logo-64.png?raw=true)
 ## Raspberry Pi App Store for Open Source Projects

-Say there's **a guy**.
-He's comes from a Windows background and doesn't know much about Linux or RPi.
+Linux is harder to master than Windows.
+It's geared toward power users, and you will encounter problems if you follow tutorials.
-On day one, he tries to install a few familiar Windows apps.
-If he's lucky, he'll find a **tutorial that doesn't work** anymore.
-If he's unlucky, he will find a **tutorial that bricks his OS**.
-So on day one, this guy has followed two faulty tutorials and destroyed his system.
-How annoying!
+Because of the lack of available software on the `apt` repositories, most Raspberry Pi owners never use their Pies to their full, desktop PC, potential.
-Something needs to be done!
-Why hasn't anybody made a **collection of bash scripts that install apps easily**?
+Countless **Raspberry Pies remain in disuse** for this very reason.
+Something must be done!
-Pi-Apps does exactly this - distributing over 50 useful app install scripts that are executed with one click of the mouse.
+Introducing **Pi-Apps**, basically a list of pre-made apps you can install with **one click**.
+(What a concept!)

 **[ETA Prime](https://www.youtube.com/watch?v=oqNWJ52DLes)** (a very well known RPi YouTuber) says:

-> "It's an **awesome** Raspberry Pi app store and it works really well and there's **lots of great stuff** in here and it's super easy to install.
+> "It's an **awesome** Raspberry Pi app store and it **works really well** and there's *lots* of **great stuff in here** and it's super **easy to install**.
 > I want to give the devs of Pi-Apps a big shout-out."

 ## To install Pi-Apps